If you have beautiful Asian hair that you want to keep healthy and nourished, you definitely want to be using Asian hair dye products to color it.

 While most of my favorites are from Asian brands, I also wanted to highlight products that work well on Asian hair.

-Asian hair has more cuticle layers than Caucasian hair, which is why it needs more effort to lift.
-The pigmentation is also darker—and that adds even more time to the dyeing process.
+Asian hair has more cuticle layers than Caucasian hair, which is why it needs more effort to lift—the pigmentation is also darker, which adds even more time to the dyeing process.

-But that doesn’t mean Asian hair dye is exclusive to Asian hair!
-So if you want to try some popular hair colors or cover up gray hairs naturally, here are my top recommendations!
+That doesn’t mean Asian hair dye can only be used on Asian hair!
+If you want to try new hair colors or naturally cover up gray hairs, here are my top product recommendations.

 Shop my recommended Asian hair dyes below: